-4.20pm: Next on my list today, I contact a number of experts and witnesses in order to arrange a conference for a case.
+4.20pm: Next, I contact a number of experts and witnesses to arrange a conference for a case.
 It is a case in which the experts express different views on the claimant’s prognosis; the significance of this is the extent of damages which may be payable to the claimant.
 Now that emails requesting availability have been sent, hopefully we’ll have a date in the diary by the end of the week.

 4.50pm: Not long to go until end of the month office drinks!
 I spend some time diarising directions received from the court before heading out to meet my colleagues in the client suite.
 It is a nice way to end the day: having drinks with pizza and catching up with friends!

 About the firm